kevinpt/vhdl-extras/doc/index.rst

 Licensing
 =========

 The VHDL-extras library is licensed for free commercial and non-commercial use under the terms of the MIT license.
-One exception is the `strings_maps_constants.vhdl` package which contains code adapted from the GPLv2 licensed Ada library distributed with GNAT 3.15p.
-The license for this version of GNAT includes an exception clause that prevents the normal extension of the GPL terms to code that "links" or instantiates code from the package.
-This exception permits proprietary code to be combined with this file without imposing the requirement to redistribute the proprietary portions of the code.

 Contents: